percona/pmm-doc/docs/how-to/pmm-eks.md

 cert-manager.io/cluster-issuer: letsencrypt-prod
 ```

-Other settings described in default values.yml.
+The other settings are described in default values.yml.

 4. Install the PMM using Helm V3: